 relief may be available for interest on loans taken out by individuals to purchase shares in a close company

-where an overseas company would be clos
+where an overseas company

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.